The Prestbury Advisory

 The UK property market has grown strongly in 2025.
 The latest data from the Office for National Statistics shows that house prices are up almost 3% in the last year, and the total number of transactions has increased by approximately 4%.

 Almost all of those transactions will have incurred Stamp Duty Land Tax.
-That includes every property purchased as an investment, meaning that SDLT is something all investors need to know about.
+That includes every property purchased as an investment, meaning that SDLT is something every investor needs to know about.
 Unless you are investing in Purpose-Built Student Accommodation, you will be liable to pay it every time you buy UK investment property.

-The cost is worked out as a percentage of the overall sale price over certain thresholds.
-At present, the rates are:
+The cost is worked out as a percentage of the overall sale price over certain thresholds, which have only seen minor changes in recent years.

 However, there is talk that SDLT may be changing in the upcoming November 2025 Budget – read on to learn more about potential SDLT changes and how they might affect buy-to-let property investors.